NLnetLabs/draft-grubto-dnsop-dns-out-of-protocol-signalling/draft-grubto-dnsop-dns-out-of-protocol-signalling.md

   - Lengthen the AS path for the BGP announcement for a prefix, to demotivate the anycast node that receives all the queries.
   - Or if the query rate is indicating a denial of service attack, keep the BGP AS path short, to absorb the attack.
+  - Signal to SIEM and logging that  problem has been observed.

 ## Query rate is below a threshold again